What makes a great submission video?

 Wow the judges with a polished submission video

 At Unearthed, we're in the business of pairing digital geniuses from around the world with large players in mining and energy, to provide solutions to industry problems.
-So we know full well that data, processed or otherwise, can be difficult to present in a captivating, unique way.
+So we know full well that data, processes, technology and innovation can be difficult to present in a captivating, unique way.

-With ExploreSA: The Gawler Challenge's final deadline for submissions looming, we're here to tackle what will, for some, be the most challenging aspect of their entry: the submission video.
+With the TAD Open House challenge that’s just launched, we're here to tackle what will, for some, be the most challenging aspect of their entry: the submission video.

-In specific reference to the Gawler Challenge, a video submission has been requested as part of the shortlisting process.
+In specific reference to the TAD Open House, a video submission has been requested as part of the shortlisting process.
 If you want your proposal documents to be reviewed in detail, a good-looking video is your ticket to get there.

 Hungry for the winning submission?

 Being able to produce a high-quality pitch video is a priceless skill that will serve you all through your career.
-For the ExploreSA: Gawler Challenge, we are asking submitting participants to create a single five-minute video that explains their approach and methodology, and their generated targets and logic behind these.
+For the TAD Open House Challenge, we are asking submitting participants to create a single 3-5 minute video that tells us about your solution and team.

 Submission videos are, generally speaking, judged on their content and not aesthetics.